just-a-pony/avm/README.md

 ### Sharded testing {#sharded-testing}

 The AVM codec library unit tests are built upon gtest which supports sharding of test jobs.
-Sharded test runs can be achieved in a couple of ways.
-Below is one example:
+Sharded tests can be achieved as follows for example:

 ~~~
    # Set the environment variable GTEST_TOTAL_SHARDS to control the number of